agro23/Contacts/README.md

 * Create a Contact List with two Contacts added to it

-* Display the Contact List on the Index page <--
+* Display the Contact List on the Index page

-* Create a View called CreateForm with a form that will take a Contact with a SUBMIT button and Post action.
+* Create a View called CreateForm with a form that will take a Contact with a SUBMIT button and Post action.<--

 * Have the controller add that Contact info to the List of objects